See also: Sanctions on Russia and Belarus regarding the Ukraine war

 - Uploading highly sensitive technology to server located abroad regardless of access controls and encryption (EU-Mil, some EU-DU items, incl. nuclear)

 - Sharing research results with visiting foreign professor (US-Mil., US-DU Items), depending on circumstances

-- Providing specialized training to foreign graduate student (US-Mil. and US-DU Items ), depending on circumstances
+- Providing specialized training to foreign doctoral student (US-Mil. and US-DU Items ), depending on circumstances

 - Publishing report

 ref: A. Pursiainen (2021) Kansainväliset pakotteet ja vientivalvonta, Alma Talent Helsinki

 The classification of dual-use items is based on objective technical criteria.
 Whenever you suspect that your research may fall under the scope of the list, ask the technical service contact person of your school to help you to interpret the list.
 See their contact details below.